 Today, close to 90 per cent of Canadian homes are connected to the internet, and Canadians increasingly communicate with one another through digital technologies like texting and instant messaging, as well as social media websites like Facebook and Twitter.
 In addition to chatting, many now shop, make friends, and even find romantic partners online.
 While some celebrate the efficiency and convenience that digital life offers, others fret about just how destabilizing these new forms of communication will be to Canadian society in the long term.

 On September 11, 2001, fundamentalist Islamic terrorists from the Middle East destroyed the World Trade Center towers in New York City, killing 2,983 people, including 26 Canadians.
 In response, Canada quickly joined what was dubbed the War on Terror, led by the United States, to take offensive action against the Islamist terror group Al-Qaeda — who had perpetrated the attack — and the fundamentalist Taliban government of Afghanistan that sheltered and supported them.
-Though the Taliban government was quickly toppled, Canadian troops would stay in the country for nearly 10 years — the longest war in Canadian history — fighting stubborn pockets of Taliban and Al-Qaeda loyalists, helping train soldiers and police officers in the country’s new, friendly government, and protecting civilian targets from attacks.
+Though the Taliban government was quickly toppled, Canadian troops would stay in the country for nearly 10 years — the longest war in Canadian history — fighting stubborn pockets of Taliban and Al-Qaeda loyalists, helping train soldiers and police officers serving the country’s new, friendly government, and protecting civilian targets from attacks.
 Canada’s last combat mission in Afghanistan officially ended in 2010, and the final Canadian troops left the country in 2014.

 In 2003, the administration of U.S. President George W. Bush (b.
 1946) widened the War on Terror and invaded Iraq, but Canada’s government refused to participate.
 By 2014, however, a new terrorist group known as ISIS — or the Islamic State — had seized control of portions of Iraq and Syria, prompting many western nations to pursue renewed military action.
 In 2014, Prime Minister Stephen Harper (b.
 1959) ordered Canadian airstrikes against ISIS targets in Iraq and Syria, but in 2016, following an election, these were cancelled by his replacement as prime minister, Justin Trudeau (b.
 1971), who insisted the Canadian military should instead focus on training and helping anti-ISIS forces on the ground.